Fulbright Scholar Amar Latif Qazi from Pakistan Shares Their Journey of Securing a Fully Funded Master's at the Vanderbilt University, United States

 The Journey

 At Vanderbilt, I threw myself into everything.
-I was a Graduate Assistant at the Next Steps higher education program for neurodiverse scholars, a Cal Turner Fellow for Moral Leadership, a mentor for incoming international students through IMap.
+I was a Graduate Assistant at the Next Steps higher education program for neurodiverse scholars, a Cal Turner Fellow for Moral Leadership, a mentor for incoming international students through International Mentorship at Peabody (map).
 I facilitated narrative circles, served as treasurer of our student association, and got involved in Nashville's community development scene wherever I could.
 This included BDS encampment and local activism through Protect Kids Not Guns TN, conducting research on gun laws and helping organize protests.
 All of this led to receiving the Outstanding Community Development and Action Student Award.

-After returning to Pakistan in 2024, I worked and taught at Habib University.
+After returning to Pakistan in 2024, I was selected as a dean’s fellow at Habib University.
 Between that time, I have worked on multiple projects, including community organizing, funded research, and collaborations with other institutions.
-I just moved to the Netherlands in 2026 and I am excited for this new chapter in my life.
+I just moved to the Netherlands in 2026, and I am excited for this new chapter in my life.

 Fulbright Scholarship Details

 I received the Fulbright Scholarship, funded by the U.S. Department of State and administered in Pakistan by USEFP.
 The scholarship covered full tuition, one round-trip flight, health insurance, and a monthly living stipend that varies by state.
-Our stipend in Nashville was a bare minimum of $1510 per month at that time, and you had to budget very carefully.
+Our stipend in Nashville was $1,510 per month at that time, and you had to budget very carefully to live within that.
 Fulbright has since then conducted a major revision of stipends, so new students will have a much better experience.

 Were You Offered Any Other Scholarships?